 Maricopa County is working very closely with our partners to track COVID-19 genetic sequencing data to determine how variants are affecting our community.
 We work to get nose/throat swabs and spit samples that are positive for COVID-19 sent to specialized laboratories where they can be genetically sequenced to determine what strains of virus are in our communities.
 We work closely with groups and facilities experiencing outbreaks to give additional infection control recommendations and support to stop the outbreak as quickly as possible.

-- If you are a K-12 student or staff member: Report your positive result to your school.
+- If you are a K-12 student or staff member, please inform your school of your test result for further guidance.

 Antibody, or serology, tests are used to detect a past infection with COVID-19 and require a blood sample to detect the presence of antibodies.
 Antibody tests are not designed to detect an active infection of the virus and should not be used for diagnostic purposes.